A week in Malta: The perfect 7-day Malta itinerary

 LUXURY: The Embassy Valletta Hotel

-This wonderful hotel is located in the heart of Vallettaās historic center and has elegant spacious rooms.
-But the best part about this place is their rooftop with a heated pool and a phenomenal view over Valletta.
+This wonderful hotel is located in the heart of Valletta’s historic center and has elegant, spacious rooms.
+There’s also a rooftop with a heated pool and a phenomenal view over Valletta.

 Day 2: Blue Grotto, Marsaxlokk and St. Peter’s Pool

-Take a stroll along the beautiful waterfront promenade, have a drink with a harbor view and enjoy the catch of the day in one of the many seafood restaurants.
-Iāve heard great things about T’Annamari Restaurant but unfortunately it was closed during our visit.
+Stroll along the charming waterfront promenade, enjoy a drink with a harbor view or have lunch in one of the many seafood restaurants.
+I’ve heard great things about T’Annamari Restaurant, but unfortunately, it was closed during our visit.

-After visiting Marsaxlokk, spend a relaxing afternoon at St Peterās Pool.
-This natural pool is a popular spot among the locals who come here to swim, sunbathe and cliff jump.
+After visiting Marsaxlokk, head to St Peter’s Pool for a relaxing afternoon.
+This natural pool is a popular spot among the locals who come here to sunbathe, swim, snorkel and cliff jump.

-On a calm day, the water in the cove is crystal clear and bright blue.
-When we were there though, the sea was very rough.
-Thereās also a hiking trail along the coast where you can discover other secluded coves and viewpoints.
+On a calm day, the water in the cove is a beautiful shade of turquoise.
+On the day I visited, however, the sea was very rough.
+There’s also a hiking trail along the coast where you can discover other secluded coves and viewpoints.

 Where to stay